JeremyLikesCats/Digestion-Game/README.md

 ![A cutscene](https://github.com/JeremyLikesCats/Digestion-Game/blob/main/Screenshots/Peristalsis.png?raw=true)

-## Reflection
+# Reflection

-Some things I could have improved on:
+## Some things I could have improved on:
 1. Organization
 2. More efficient/cleaner code
 3. Music!
 4. Better-feeling movement
 As this was a project that I mostly did for fun, much of the code and organization was rushed.

-I did learn a lot from this project, not only about programming but also about things like art as well!
+I did learn a lot from this project, not only about programming but also about things like pixel art as well!